na-na-hi/renget/archive/co-big-list-of-sites.md

 z-lib.is - Book library

 #### Community Websites / Forums
-`Always remember to respectful and lurk before posting on any (small) community listed below …`
+`Always remember be to respectful and lurk before posting on any (small) community listed below …`

-baraag.net -🔞😈- Mastodon art instance that is not for the faint of heart deviantart.com - Art sharing platform that's garnered a reputation for weird fetish art, like with tumblr, you can still find good art here fandom.com - Site for creating wiki pages furaffinity.net - 🐺- Furry art community inkbunny.net -🐺- Furry art community pixiv.net/en/ - Primarily for anime illustrations, but there are a few western artists that post here as well sudomemo.net - Flipnote Studio community born from the ashes of Hatena, mostly populated by autistic teenagers tumblr.com - Blogging site that has long passed its prime, you can still find the occasional good blog or piece of fanart
+baraag.net -🔞😈- Mastodon art instance that is not for the faint of heart deviantart.com - Art sharing platform that's garnered a reputation for weird fetish art, like with tumblr, you can still find good art here fandom.com - Site for creating wiki pages furaffinity.net - 🐺- Furry art community inkbunny.net -🐺- Furry art community newgrounds.com - Flash animation site that holds a very special place in the hearts of internet boomers everywhere pixiv.net/en/ - Primarily for anime illustrations, but there are a few western artists that post here as well sudomemo.net - Flipnote Studio community born from the ashes of Hatena, mostly populated by autistic teenagers tumblr.com - Blogging site that has long passed its prime, you can still find the occasional good blog or piece of fanart